Oliver1703dk/flood_detection_system/system_overview.md

   4. FSM normalizes the frame context and retrieves baselines.
   5. FSM selects a model tier and routing policy.
   6. Local or remote YOLO inference produces detections.
-  7. FSM computes scores, resolves conflicts, and triggers LLM confirmation when needed.
+  7. FSM computes scores, resolves conflicts, and—when enabled—issues LLM confirmation requests for ambiguous states or the initial S2 entry.
-  8. Remote VLM (if invoked) returns a consensus label.
+  8. Remote VLM (if invoked) returns a consensus label along with latency metadata.
   9. FSM updates state, finalizes the decision, and persists results.
   10. Decisions propagate to downstream monitoring and alerting.
 - MQTT topics in use: `sensor/data`, `inference/request`, `inference/response`, `inference/jetson/status`.